keys-i/radb/docs/examples.md

 a> COMMIT;                                        b> COMMIT;
 ```

 Here, the writes actually go through.
 This anomaly is not protected against by snapshot isolation,
-and thus not by radb either - doing so would require implementing serializable snapshot isolation.
+and thus not by raDB either - doing so would require implementing serializable snapshot isolation.
-However, this is the only common serialization anomaly not handled by radb, and is not among the
+However, this is the only common serialization anomaly not handled by raDB, and is not among the
 most severe.

 ## Time-Travel Queries

-Since radb uses MVCC for transactions and keeps all historical versions, the state of the database
+Since raDB uses MVCC for transactions and keeps all historical versions, the state of the database
-can be queried at any arbitrary point in the past. radb uses incremental transaction IDs as
+can be queried at any arbitrary point in the past. raDB uses incremental transaction IDs as
 logical timestamps:

 ```sql